Sheyin/Mastermind2/README.md

 - working with strings is driving me up the wall

 <b>Current state:</b>
-- not quite compiling - string validation was giving me problems since I was using certain functions wrong.
+- compiling now, but I noticed some errors in the handling of duplicates.
 - rather disorganized / duplicate code

 <b>Long term goals:</b>